rohanhrk/DEV_2022/l001_Web_dev/1_FRONTEND/4_Namaste_React/l002 - Igniting our App/Theory/Session 2 Theory.md

 ## Q: What is `NPM`?
-A: It is a tool used for package management and the default package manager for Node projects. `NPM is installed when NodeJS` is installed on a machine.
-It comes with a command-line interface (CLI) used to interact with the online database of NPM.
-This database is called the NPM Registry, and it hosts public and private 'packages.'
-To add or update packages, we use the NPM CLI to interact with this database.
+A: `NPM (Node Package Manager)` is a tool for Node.js developers to easily find, install, and use pre-built JavaScript code packages in their projects.
+It simplifies the process of managing external libraries and dependencies, saving time and effort in web development.

 - `npm` alternative is `yarn`

 ### How to initialize `npm`?